guptaanu412/example-course-specs/README.md

 The first step is to throw together some rough ideas so that you and your CL can make sure your thoughts about the course are aligned.
+To do this,
-One way to do this is to write some point-form answers to questions like the ones listed below.
+write some point-form answers to three or four of the questions listed below.
-(Note that you aren't expected to answer all of these questions: they are just meant as starting points.)
+You aren't expected to answer all of them, and you may pose and answer others if you and your CL think it's helpful, but you should always include a couple of answers to the first.

 1. *What problem(s) will student learn how to solve?*
    Examples include "how to draw plots using `ggplot2`", "how to run a random forest model", or "how to forecast the demand for a product".

-2. *What techniques or concepts will students learn?*
+2. *What concepts and techniques will students learn?*
    Examples include "combining plot elements using `+`", "the split-train-model-predict modeling workflow", or "rolling back Git commits".

 3. *What technologies, packages, or functions will students use?*
-   Examples include "`ggplot2` for drawing plots", "`experiment` for experimental design (but not sure whether to use `pwr` or `PwrGSD` for sample size calcs)", or "TBD: something for map-reduce computations".
+   Examples include "`ggplot2` for drawing plots", "`experiment` for experimental design (with either `pwr` or `PwrGSD` for sample size calculations)", or "TBD: something for map-reduce computations".
    (It's OK at this stage to have placeholders.)